reactioncommerce/reaction-docs/admin/marketplace-merchant-setup.md

 ## Seller shop onboarding

-As a user, whom was invited as a seller in a marketplace, these are the minimun steps I must complete to have a working shop.
+As a user, whom was invited as a seller in a marketplace, these are the minimum steps I must complete to have a working shop.

 ### Invitation email